Martin family disappearance: Aftermath and theories

-2024 discovery of vehicle
+Discovery

-In late 2024, 66 years after the Martins disappeared, what is believed to be the Martin family car was discovered in the Columbia River near Cascade Locks by diver Archer Mayo, who had been independently investigating the disappearance.
+In late 2024, 66 years after the Martins disappeared, the Martin family car was discovered in the Columbia River near Cascade Locks by diver Archer Mayo, who had been independently investigating the disappearance.
 The vehicle was located approximately 50 ft below the water's surface, buried beneath rock, silt, and other debris, and was unearthed using a vacuum dredge.
 Several other vehicles were also found in the process.
 Recovery efforts began March 6, 2025.
 Portions of the vehicle, including the chassis, rear axle and engine, were extracted and sent to the Oregon State crime laboratory for examination.

-August 2025 announcement of recovery of human remains

 A diver who helped find the Martins' car announced on August 22, 2025 that he had found the remains of several people that have been pulled from the car.
-A camera case with Ken Martin's name and address was also recovered, providing important confirmation of the car identity.
+A camera case with Ken Martin's name and address was also recovered, providing important confirmation of the car's identity.
+On April 16, 2026, the Oregon State Medical Examiner’s Office stated that they had identified the remains of Kenneth Martin, Barbara Martin, and Barbie Martin following DNA analysis by Othram, Inc. of remains located in the Columbia River within the wreckage of the Martin family car.
+The Hood River County Sheriff’s Office has concluded its investigation, having found no evidence of a crime.